winitzki/CocoaJoin/README.md

 		let r = compute_whatever(x,y) in
 		inject c(r), a(x), a(y), a(22); // whatever

-This reaction takes `x` and `y` as arguments and computes a function, then injects some new molecules back into the soup.
-The values carried by the output molecules are pure functions of the values carried by the input molecules.
+This reaction consumes two input molecules `a` and `b`.
+These molecules carry values that are denoted by `x` and `y`.
+When the reaction starts, its body takes `x` and `y` as arguments and computes something, then injects some new molecules back into the soup.
+The values carried by the output molecules are functions of the values carried by the input molecules.

 The names of the input molecules of a reaction must be all different, and the argument names also must be all different.
 Thus it is not allowed to define reactions such as